mishnit/mishnit.github.io/Engg-Manager-README.md

 I’m an engineer turned manager and have worked with a lot of early/late stage startups and also at MNC like TCS Research Labs.
 This gives me the unique experience of learning what works and what doesn’t at both ends of the scale spectrum.
 I have a passion for using technology to build products that solve real world problems.
 What I am most passionate though is managing engineers and building great high performing but empathetic teams.

 # My Job
-As a Senior Engineering Manager, it is my job to:
+As an Engineering Manager, it is my job to:
 1. Attract and Retain world-class talent (that’s you).
 This means doing a lot of interviews, talking to a lot of people.

 2. Give engineers and managers a sense of purpose and direction.
 This means focusing on building high performance teams, helping you understand where you stand and how you can measurably grow in your career, building a deeply value focused engineering org.